Hanoi Bulls FC

-Hanoi Bulls Football Club, commonly known as Hanoi Bulls FC (Câu lạc bộ bóng đá Hanoi Bulls), is an amateur football club based in Hanoi, Vietnam.
+Hanoi Bulls Football Club, commonly known as Hanoi Bulls FC (Câu lạc bộ bóng đá Hanoi Bulls), is an semi-professional football club based in Hanoi, Vietnam.
 The club currently competes in the Vietnamese Third Division, the lowest tier of Vietnamese football.
 The club's home ground is the Xuân La Stadium, in Tây Hồ, Hanoi.

 History

-Hanoi Bulls was founded on 20 June 2023 by English manager and amateur footballer Conor James Gavigan, who had been active for several years in Hanoi's amateur football scene.
+Hanoi Bulls was founded on 20 June 2023 by English manager and UEFA B-level coach Conor James Gavigan, who had been active for several years in Hanoi's amateur football scene.
 Following a series of player trials, the club officially began competing in local amateur football tournaments in Hanoi.

 In 2025, Hanoi Bulls participates in the Vietnamese Third Division.